-The Ohio Department of Education’s Head Start Collaboration Office commissioned our associates to conduct a needs assessment in support of their mission to promote and facilitate effective collaborations among diverse groups with shared interest in serving young children and their families, so that Ohio children have the high-quality early experiences necessary to reach their full potential.
+The Ohio Department of Education’s Head Start Collaboration Office commissioned our Associates to conduct a needs assessment in support of their mission to promote and facilitate effective collaborations among diverse groups with shared interests in serving young children and their families.
 Both qualitative and quantitative methods were utilized, aimed at understanding the needs of early childhood serving entities.

 Funded by Ohio Department of Education